The support of singular stochastic PDEs: Introduction

 One could now try to use shifted trees with more than one shifted noise to dominate the expression, which however leads to two issues which seem difficult to resolve.
 First, in general it would now be \emph{subtrees} of $\tau$ that dominate the behaviour of the shifted tree (in the example above, it would be $\cherry$), and one may see constraints between these trees.
 Contrary to the constraints we end up with, such constraints (between trees of different homogeneity with different number of leaves) are not seen at the level of the BPHZ characters.
 Second, while the equation we needed to solve above for $\cherry$ was a perturbation of a \emph{linear} equation, we would now have to solve a polynomial equation, which introduces non-linear constraints (for example $(a^\delta)^2$ is always positive) and it is not clear if these polynomial equation can be solved (to worsen the matter, recall that we need to control various trees simultaneously, so that we end up with a \emph{system} of polynomial equations).

 We opt for a different way.
 We introduce a shift $k^\delta$ such that trees with one noise replaced by a shifted noise gives a non-vanishing contribution.
 We ensure this by choosing $k^\delta$ such that the cumulant of $(k^\delta,\xi,\ldots,\xi)$, with $m(\tau):=\#L(\tau)-1$ instances of white noise $\xi$, does not vanish.
+(Here $L(\tau)$ denotes the number of ``leaves'' of $\tau$.)
 The easiest way to guarantee this is to choose $k^\delta$ in the $m(\tau)$-th homogeneous Wiener chaos with respect to $\xi$.

 \begin{example} Consider the tree $\tau=\treeExampleKPZaa$ from the generalised KPZ equation, where we draw $\leafs$ and $\leafsa$ to distinguish two different (hence independent) noise types.
 In this case we would choose our shift